json-schema-org/website/CONTRIBUTING.md

 ### 📋 Improving the Documentation

 Want to help us improve the JSON Schema documentation?
-Check out our Contributing guide for docs and Style guide.
+Check out our [docs Contributing guide](https://github.com/json-schema-org/website/blob/main/CONTRIBUTING-docs.md) for docs and Style guide.
 These documents will give you the basics of our processes to get you started and text-formatting guidelines to create consistent documentation for JSON Schema.

 ### 🌐 Improving the Website